roahmlab/RAPTOR/README.md

-# IDTO
-Trajectory Optimization based on Inverse Dynamics
+# RAPTOR: RAPid and Robust Trajectory Optimization for Robots

 We aim to solve a trajectory optimization problem formulated as below